-The Academic Deans of Trinity College take pleasure in awarding the Deans' Summer Fellowships in support of undergraduate research and inquiry in the arts and sciences.
-The goals of the Deans' Summer Fellowship Program are to strengthen undergraduate research opportunities for undergraduates, to enlarge the scope of undergraduate research conducted on and off campus during the summer, and to provide support to enable undergraduates to extend the period over which they engage in research.
-A maximum of $3000 will be awarded.
-Since expenses for research can vary according to field, project, and duration of the project, it is acceptable for students to apply to other funding sources as well as the Deans Summer Research Fellowship, but they will be expected to list all grants to which they are applying.
-On occasion, we are willing to collaborate with other offices to meet, but not exceed, a student’s budget needs.
-Note that fellowships are reportable income by IRS rules.
-See: http://finance.duke.edu/payroll/noncomp
+The Academic Deans of Trinity College take pleasure in awarding the Deans' Summer Research Fellowship (DSRF) in support of undergraduate research and inquiry in the arts and sciences.
+The goals of the DSRF are to strengthen undergraduate research opportunities for undergraduates, to enlarge the scope of undergraduate research conducted on and off campus during the summer, and to provide support to enable undergraduates to extend the period over which they engage in research.
+An amount of up to $5000 will be awarded for the educational enrichment opportunities that participating in research provides.

 Note that fellowships are reportable income by IRS rules.
 Taxes are not allowable budget line items.
 See: http://finance.duke.edu/payroll/noncomp